Sunday, 8 November 2020

 A series of colour-coded flashback follows the events that have led to her arrest.

 Lucy is the despair of her wealthy uncle Otto Treßler, being interested only in sports - which we don’t get to see.
-A group of ruffians are outfitting themselves in kerchief masks to try to abduct her but Kurt von Lessen’s Harvey Horewood/ Harwood is passing and helps her make her escape on horseback just missing the speeding train at the level crossing - contrived in editing.
+A group of ruffians are outfitting themselves in kerchief masks to try to abduct her but Kurt von Lessen’s Harvey Horewood/Harwood is passing and helps her make her escape on horseback just missing the speeding train at the level crossing - contrived in editing.

 Doraine & Fryland - gay.

 They become an item, attending motor racing.
-However the uncle over powers a burglar who has entered by jamming a twig in the automatic door and finds on him a note which he recognises as being in von Lessen’s hand writing.
+However the uncle over powers a burglar who has entered by jamming a twig in the automatic door and finds on him a note, which he recognises as being in von Lessen’s hand writing.
 A call to the Delfine Engineering Works exposes the deception of von Lessen passing as the company’s director.

 The burglar is caught with the uncle’s body in the room with the giant safe.
 The police decide “Your silence looks like an avowal” and convict him for murder.
 He doesn’t divulge his connection to von Lessen.